top of page

 🕵️ Theories & Suspects

-Despite the panic and police patrols, the Axeman was never caught.
+Despite the panic, police patrols, and many false arrests, the Axeman of New Orleans was never caught.
 Theories abound:

 Some claim he fled.
 Others say he died.
-A few suggest he kept killing elsewhere under new names.
+A few suggest he just moved on and continued his spree in the next town.

 One thing’s certain: The case remains unsolved.
 And the Axeman became the Jack the Ripper of New Orleans—our city’s most chilling unsolved mystery.